tandrup/docker-private-bower/README.md

 This docker image sets up a private bower registry which caches third party packages.

-All data is stored in the `/data` volume which should .
+All data is stored in the `/data` volume which should be mounted somewhere persistent.

 The docker image need to know which IP/hostname it can be reached on.
 This is done by specifying the `ADDRESS` environment variable at launch.